 Where Do Silverfish Come From?

 Silverfish are typically found in attics, basements, bathtubs, sinks, kitchens and showers.
 While silverfish are not dangerous to humans, they can do a significant amount of damage to a property due to their feeding habits.
 Silverfish will consume large amounts of glue and paste that are found in the materials your home is made of.
 Silverfish will also feed on tapestries, silk, linen, cotton and synthetic fibers.
 If you suspect that you may have a problem with silverfish to a silverfish infestation, it is time for you to contact a professional pest control service.
-Preventive Pest Control is skilled and experienced in eliminating the presence of silverfish from your home.
+Houston Pest Control is skilled and experienced in eliminating the presence of silverfish from your home.